OERI-SeaLab/AFMC_Setup_Old/WorkshopDetails/WeeklyBreakdown.md

 * 1-3: Introduction to configuring Visual Studio and Unity3D for a HoloLens
 * 3-30: Q&A Session: what's the longer term goals for the group, is there expectations to be utilizing HMD hardware in this capacity for the next 3+ years?
 * Small Break - coffee/restroom
-* 3:30-4:30: Hands-on: Participants try out some tethered examples via Unity/Microsoft and further extension of setting up the software
+* 3:30-4:30: Hands-on: Participants try out some remote/wireless examples via Unity/Microsoft and further extension of setting up the software
 * 4:30-5: Reflection, Wrap up & Day 1 Feedback

 ## Tuesday